rit-igm-web/IGME-340-Shared/exercises/dart-04-Functions.md

 Let's explore functions in Dart.
 Functions are vital for code re-use.
 Luckily Dart functions don't vary much from other languages.

-Create a new Dart Console Application using Visual Studio Code, call it `dart_functions`.
-Clear out the file and replace with the contents below.

-### dart_functions.dart
+In Dartpad, create a New Pad and replace everything in the editor with the following code:

 ```dart
 void main() {
     // add your new code here.